aammff456/JToHRevampedKit/docs/clientobjects/Button.md

 ## When Disabled
 <pre>
-Cannot be touched, and the Pressed attribute will not affect the Button when toggled
+Touching the Button will do nothing and the Pressed attribute will not affect the Button when toggled
 </pre>

 ## Attributes